gilnam74/vex-sneppet/Programming-basics.md

 Now you are hopefully ready to complete [VEX tutorials](VEX-Quick-start).
 If you are interested in more fancy coding stuff, go ahead and read the next section.

 # Programming theory next steps
 This is not a necessary section for starting VEX experiments but it could be useful for curious minds.
-Here we can go further from the basics and learn about [objects](#objects), [pseudocode](#pseudocode), [dictionaries](#dictionaries), algorithms and abstraction.
+Here we can go further from the basics and learn about [pseudocode](#pseudocode), [dictionaries](#dictionaries), algorithms and abstraction.

-## Objects
-In the context of object-oriented programming "object" is an instance of a class.

 ## Pseudocode
 Pseudocode — is a form of a computer program for human reading.
 It's a computer program brief written in usual sentences.
 Usually its a first stage of program creation, you formalize all tasks as a pseudocode and then "convert" this code to a computer program with a desirable computer language.